Fully Immersed in a Program that Focuses on Hands-On Learning.

 That following winter, Ben, of Woodsville, New Hampshire, earned NVU credits during a paid internship with Professor Urban.
 Ben was tasked with doing office work and fieldwork for avalanche education and wilderness medicine courses.
 The skills he gained in that internship led to his current full-time position with JHOLI, and he recently became an American Institute for Avalanche Research and Education instructor, so now he is certified to teach avalanche education courses for JHOLI.

-The faculty in the mountain recreation program gave Ben the connections that helped him get his internship in Wyoming and a job he had for three summers as an outdoor educator with the Appalachian Mountain Club.
+The faculty in the OELT gave Ben the connections that helped him get his internship in Wyoming and a job he had for three summers as an outdoor educator with the Appalachian Mountain Club.
 “Networking through professors and people they know has been amazing,” Ben says.
 “The professors know a lot of people all around the country and the world.”

 Opportunities to Earn Relevant Certifications at NVU